Sunny (musical): Films

 The musical was adapted for a 1930 film version directed by William A. Seiter and featuring additional music by Kern.

 In 1941, a second film version was produced, directed by Herbert Wilcox.
 The first film starred Marilyn Miller, the second one (with a highly revised plot) starred Anna Neagle, with Ray Bolger in his first film role after playing the Scarecrow in The Wizard of Oz (1939).

 Recreation of scenes in film

 In Sally of the Scandals (1928), the main character is in a musical production that was filmed using the chorus and sets from a production of Sunny at the Mayan Theater in Los Angeles.

-In the film Till the Clouds Roll By (1946), a fictionalized biography of composer Jerome Kern, two songs from the show are performed by Judy Garland as Marilyn Miller, representing a performance from "Sunny".
-They are "Sunny" and "Who?"
+In the film Till the Clouds Roll By (1946), a fictionalized biography of composer Jerome Kern, two songs from the show, "Sunny" and "Who?", are performed by Judy Garland as Marilyn Miller, representing a performance from the lead character, Sunny Peters.